 Learning a new programming language can be a daunting task and at times difficult to know where to start.
 Now try to learn a new web framework at the same time and you have a recipe for confusion.
 We had the opportunity to talk with Michael Hartl about his approach to teaching people Ruby on Rails, his book the Ruby on Rails 3 Tutorial, and the excellent video series with the same title.

-Following are the most relevant excerpts from the interview with James Bach at Oredev 2008.
-He covers topics like: engineering, why we should be telling success stories, opening our minds to other scientific domains, automated testing and exploratory testing.
+In this interview James Bach covers topics like: engineering, why we should be telling success stories, opening our minds to other scientific domains, automated testing and exploratory testing.

 A new computing discipline, “Systems Development”, emphasizes humanity, craft, design, creativity, innovation, and emergence, and replaces today’s sterile classrooms with the workshop, or “bottega.”
 3